#Jan25 hashtag resurfaces 10 years after Egypt’s revolution

-Category: World Hits: 2On the tenth anniversary of the January 25, 2011 uprising, Egyptians returned to that fateful day, reviving a hashtag that mobilised protesters to demand the ouster of Hosni Mubarak.
+Category: World Hits: 3On the tenth anniversary of the January 25, 2011 uprising, Egyptians returned to that fateful day, reviving a hashtag that mobilised protesters to demand the ouster of Hosni Mubarak.
 A decade later, with the country back in the military’s iron grip, the #Jan25 hashtag still has the ability to catalyse Egyptians with messages of nostalgia and hope.

 Read more https://www.france24.com/en/africa/20210125-a-hashtag-resurfaces-10-years-after-egypt-s-revolution-and-the-posts-are-bittersweet